 1. MRI scanner; 2.
 Magnet; 3.
 Radio frequency coil; 4.
 Patient table

-In people with MS, the immune system attacks the nerves, causing inflammation and damage.
+In people with MS, the immune system attacks the protective covering of the nerves, (known as myelin) causing inflammation and damage.
 The specific sites of damage are called lesions.
 MRI scans are used to visualize the lesions caused by MS, which show up as white or dark grey plaques.

 MRI is the preferred imaging method to help establish a diagnosis of MS and monitor the course of the disease.